-Loans, consisting of Private Education Loans, FFELP Loans, and our suite of credit cards ("Credit Cards") that we have the ability and intent to hold for the foreseeable future, are classified as held for investment, and are carried at amortized cost.
+Loans, consisting of Private Education Loans and FFELP Loans, that we have the ability and intent to hold for the foreseeable future, are classified as held for investment, and are carried at amortized cost.
 Amortized cost includes the unamortized premiums, discounts, and capitalized origination costs and fees, all of which are amortized to interest income as discussed under "Loan Interest Income."
 Loans that are held for investment are reported net of an allowance for credit losses.
-At September 30, 2022, we transferred our Credit Card portfolio to loans held for sale as we plan to sell our Credit Card portfolio.
-For additional information, see Notes to Consolidated Financial Statements, Note 6, "Loans Held for Sale."
+At September 30, 2022, we transferred the portfolio of our former suite of credit cards ("Credit Cards") from loans held for investment to loans held for sale as we planned to sell the portfolio.
+In May 2023, we sold our Credit Card loan portfolio to a third party.
+This transaction qualified for sale treatment and removed the balance of the loans from our balance sheet on the settlement date.
+For additional information, see Notes to Consolidated Financial Statements, Note 6, "Loans Held for Sale" in this Form 10-K.